Cannon-Cloud/Guardrails-Before-the-Fall/experiments/README.md

 If you remix, transform, or build upon this material, you must distribute your contributions under the same license.

-For commercial licensing, contact: clarence@simplysubscribe.com
+For commercial licensing, contact: Clarence.Cannon@colorado.edu

 ---

 ## Contact

 Clarence H. Cannon, IV
-clarence@simplysubscribe.com
+Clarence.Cannon@colorado.edu
+University of Colorado Boulder